 GET THE BOOK

 In The Scandal of Stumbling Blocks, James Durham helps us to consider this vital issue deeply by defining the nature of stumbling as well as showing its serious consequences.
 He looks in considerable detail at different kinds of stumbling and identifies the ways that people can stumble and be stumbled.
-Durham provides practical advice for avoiding and preventing offense.
+Durham provides practical advice for avoiding and preventing offence.

 Now edited in modern English, Durham’s classic treatment on considerate Christianity can be used to edify a new generation.